leytilera/addonscript-spec/docs/concepts/flags.md

 - `incompatible` This flag specifies for a relation, that the related addon is incompatible to this one, which means, that they can't be installed together in the same instance.
 For a file this flag specifies, that the file can't be installed on the side which has this flag set.
-- `launch` This flag is only valid for [instance addons](instance.md).
-For a relation this flag specifies, that the launch configuration will be delegated to the related addon.
-The related addon MUST also be an instance addon on that side.
+- `launch` This flag is only valid for relations of [instance addons](instance.md).
+It specifies, that the [launch configuration](../schema/launch.md) should be inherited from the related addon (which MUST als be an instance addon or [Minecraft](./minecraft.md) itself).
+The inherited launch configuration, MAY still be modified using the [launch object](../schema/launch.md) of this addon.
-  For a file this flag specifies, that the file will be the launch file of this addon.
-On the client side the launch file MUST be a [client JSON file](https://minecraft.fandom.com/wiki/Client.json) which contains the client launch configuration.
-On the server side the launch file MUST be an executable jar file, which will be executed to start the server.
-This jar file will implicitly be installed by being moved to the root of the server directory.
 This flag always also implies any effect of `required`.
 - `env` This flag is only valid for relations of [instance addons](instance.md).
 It MUST only be used for instance addons, that either have the `env` [manifest flag](#manifest-flags) or are delegating the launch configuration to such an addon.
 This flag speficies, that the related addon will be [requested](../schema/api_env_request.md#requested)